GenericMage/CoinClash/Type-A/Documentation/CCOrderRouterSpecs.md

 # CCOrderRouter Contract Documentation

 ## Overview
 The `CCOrderRouter` contract, implemented in Solidity (`^0.8.2`), serves as a streamlined router for creating and canceling buy and sell orders on a decentralized trading platform.
-It inherits functionality from `CCOrderPartial`, which extends `CCMainPartial`, and integrates with external interfaces (`ICCListing`, `IERC20`) for token operations and `ReentrancyGuard` for reentrancy protection.
+It inherits functionality from `CCOrderPartial` (v0.0.03), which extends `CCMainPartial` (v0.0.10), and integrates with external interfaces (`ICCListing` v0.0.7, `IERC20`) for token operations and `ReentrancyGuard` for reentrancy protection.
 The contract focuses on order creation (`createTokenBuyOrder`, `createNativeBuyOrder`, `createTokenSellOrder`, `createNativeSellOrder`) and cancellation (`clearSingleOrder`, `clearOrders`), leveraging inherited functions for order preparation and execution.
 State variables are hidden, accessed via view functions with unique names, and decimal precision is maintained across tokens.
 The contract avoids reserved keywords, uses explicit casting, ensures graceful degradation, and avoids inline assembly.

 **SPDX License:** BSL 1.1 - Peng Protocol 2025

-**Version:** 0.0.6 (updated 2025-07-27)
+**Version:** 0.0.7 (updated 2025-07-31)

 **Inheritance Tree:** `CCOrderRouter` → `CCOrderPartial` → `CCMainPartial`